pnp/blog/content/microsoft-365-pnp-community/microsoft-365-pnp-community-april-2021-update/index.md

     controls are using Office UI Fabric React controls under the covers and they are SharePoint aware to increase the productivity of developers.
--   **Office 365 CLI** - Using the Office 365 CLI, you can manage your Microsoft Office 365 tenant and SharePoint Framework projects on any platform.
+-   **CLI for Microsoft 365** - Using the CLI for Microsoft 365, you can manage your Microsoft Office 365 tenant and SharePoint Framework projects on any platform.
 See [release notes](https://pnp.github.io/cli-microsoft365/about/release-notes/) for